matouon/lbfgsgpu.jl/docs/src/tests.md

 # Test Cases

 In runtests.jl three test cases are provided.
 The functionality is tested by optimizing sum of squared differences between the function outputs and a given height, which is provided as user input.
-Each of the tests is done twice.
+The minimal value obtained is compared between the original `L-BFGS` and the `L-BFGS_GPU` implementation/.Each of the tests is done twice.
 Firstly for 100 variables and then for 500 variables.
 This should ensure enough diversity for general function testing.

 - **Quadratic SSD tests**
 ```math